MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/static-web-servers.md

+---
-# Static web servers
+title: Static web servers

-A selection of JS packages which can be used to serve static assets.
+description: A selection of Node packages which can be used to serve static assets
+---

 These are typically for local dev servers including static HTML or built output for Single-Page Apps like React.